hellocodeco/exist-api-docs/docs/guide/read_client.md

 ## Getting a token

 To be able to read our own personal data from Exist, we need to authenticate ourselves, so Exist knows who we are.
 Let's start with the simplest method of authentication, which Exist calls *simple token authentication*.
+We'll ask for a unique token that identifies us, and then add it to each subsequent request so Exist can use it to know who we are.

 Let's make a request to the simple token endpoint, using the `requests` library, exchanging our username and password for a token we can use to authenticate ourselves with the API.